 And lastly what options do you want?
 The boards come standard with lifting chains.
 But using chains on large boards are cumbersome at best.
 Most people opt for the optional lifting loops to handle the boards quickly and safely.
 Also do you want the automatic locking rings that take up any slop between the understructure and dock?
 This is a safety feature you should not be without if you are using your board more than once in a blue moon.

-We may ask you to take pictures and do some measurements for us to get the board right the first time.
+We may ask you to take pictures and do some measurements for us to get the board perfect for your application.
 Custom made dockboards are non-refundable.